Ratarekko/SelfAssessment/Skills/JavaScript.md

   - `prototype`
   - Equality operators: 🖐️ used
   - Logical operators: 🖐️ used
-  - Logical Assignment
+  - Logical Assignment: 🖐️ used
-  - Bitwise operators: 🎓 known
+  - Bitwise operators: 🖐️ used
   - Ternary operator: 🖐️ used
   - `void`: 🎓 known
   - `yield`